-7.9.7 Excess Noncommingled Mailing
+7.9.6 Excess Noncommingled Mailing

-A mailing is not eligible for Periodicals prices if it consists entirely of nonsubscriber or nonrequester copies over the 10% limit of the total number of copies mailed to subscribers or requesters during the calendar year.
-These copies are subject to the appropriate Priority Mail Express, First-Class Mail, Priority Mail, Standard Mail, Standard Post, or Package Services price.
+A mailing is not eligible for Periodicals prices if it consists entirely of nonsubscriber or nonrequester copies totaling over the applicable limit under 7.9.1 through 7.9.3.
+These copies are subject to appropriate non-Periodicals prices.

-7.9.8 Mixed Mailing
+7.9.7 Mixed Mailing

-If all copies in a mailing are to nonsubscribers or nonrequesters, and some copies are within the 10% limit while the rest are over the 10% limit, the portion exceeding the 10% limit is not eligible for Periodicals prices.
-That portion is subject to the appropriate Priority Mail Express, First-Class Mail, Priority Mail, Standard Mail, Standard Post, or Package Services price.
+If all copies in a mailing are to nonsubscribers or nonrequesters and some copies are within the applicable limit under 7.9.1 through 7.9.3 while the rest are over that limit, the excess copies are not eligible for Periodicals prices.
+The excess copies are subject to appropriate non-Periodicals prices.

-8.0 Record Keeping Standards for Publishers
+8.0 Record-Keeping Standards for Publishers